LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 target stream, responses occurring between 100 and 1000 ms after an “O” onset *in the masker stream* were labeled as “responses to foils,” and other responses were considered “false alarms.”
-Statistical modeling of sensitivity and reaction time used the same approach as was used in Experiment 1.
+Statistical modeling of sensitivity and reaction time used the same approach as was employed in Experiment 1.

 ### Analysis of pupil diameter
 Analysis of pupil diameter was carried out as in Experiment 1: trials epoched